PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "4.1 Essential: The assessment section contains all information about module assessments."

-    - This may include an overview of formative and summative assessments, information on specific assessments, submission points and materials required to complete assessments.
+    - Ensure that it is clear to students what they need to do and when.
+This may include an overview of formative and summative assessments, information on specific assessments, submission points and materials required to complete assessments.
+    - For professional programmes, give an overview of all assessment on the programme including any assessed components or compliance requirements that sit outside the academic award.
     - If assignment submission points are not included in the module site, their location is made clear or linked to from this section (note that this link will need to be manually updated in each future site).
     - An assessment section with placeholder information is included in site templates.

 ??? essential "4.2 Essential: Assessment instructions are clearly labelled and explain the task and requirements."

-    - This information can be provided directly in the site and/or in an attached assessment brief document.
+    - This information can be provided directly in the site and/or in an attached assessment instructions document.
     - Instruction text for assessments is readable and accessible: uses plain language, only includes necessary information, avoids long blocks of text, uses bullet points and/or headings where possible (see 3.4).
     - Consider including an FAQ document or discussion where students can ask questions about the assessment instructions.

 ??? essential "4.3 Essential: Provide marking criteria or other grading policies showing how work is marked."

     - This could be a rubric linked to an assignment within the site or a linked document.
+Where a site involves different methods of assessing work, include details of all of these (eg. PSRB requirements for professional courses).
-A link to central [advice on using assessment criteria and feedback](https://subjectguides.york.ac.uk/academic-writing/assessment) may also be provided.
+    - A link to central [advice on using assessment criteria and feedback](https://subjectguides.york.ac.uk/academic-writing/assessment) may also be provided.
     - A placeholder for this information is provided in site templates, and relevant marking criteria may be included in departmental templates.

 ??? essential "4.4 Essential: Signpost students to where they can get help with the assessment task or submission."